 Own a fiberglass boat long enough, and you’ll end up with a scratch, nick or gouge in the finish.
 It might be from a muffed landing, a dropped pair of fishing pliers or just a hole drilled in the wrong place.
-You can usually fix these yourself.
+You can usually fix gelcoat repairs yourself.
 It takes a bit of patience, but do it right and few will notice.

 Complications occur when there’s damage on a textured surface like diamond nonskid or on a multitone finish.
 For these, call in a pro.
 Also, deep gouges may need structural fiberglass work or filler before you repair the gelcoat.
 On horizontal surfaces, liquid gelcoat works, but for vertical surfaces, a paste is easier to apply.
+The first step is identifying the finish on your boat.

 Finish Time: 1-2 hrs